roye10/ShapleyLorenz/README.md

 # ShapleyLorenz

+# Recently added:
+- global explainer for Kernel SHAP Explainer as proposed by Lundberg and Lee and extended by 'standardising' SHAP values to increase/decrease in accuracy provided in model

 ### - IN PROGRESS -

 Algorithm that computes Shapley-Lorenz contribution coefficients, inspired by the paper "Shapley-Lorenz decompositions in eXplainable Artificial Intelligence", by Paolo Giudici and Emanuela Raffinetti from February 2020.